 More surprising is the insignificant coefficient on the rule of law variable in the top panel, for the sample of large exporters.
 To some extent, this is due to the high correlation with GDP per capita, showing a partial correlation coefficient of 0.61.
 Without the control, the coefficient on rule of law becomes -0.455 and significant at the 1% level.
 The same pattern is true on the EU sample.
-With GDP per capita included, the coefficient on rule of law is -0.313 and barely significantly different from zero.
-Without the control variable it becomes -0.670 with a t-statistic of 4.5.
+With GDP per capita included, the coefficient on rule of law is -0.313 and not significantly different from zero.
+Without the control variable it becomes -0.670 with a t-statistic of 4.
 These results highlight that interpreting the effects of rule of law warrants some caution.

 The other columns in panel (a) indicate that four of the five observables have predictive power, even when we control for the level of development.
 Countries with a high workforce quality are especially likely to specialize in sectors that are not intensive in routine tasks.
-The 'ability to perform' variable captures a variety of workforce features such as worker behavior (e.g. punctuality), workplace norms (e.g. taking responsibility), human capital, and good health.
-It explains fully 44% of the variation in the dependent variable.33
+The 'Workforce characteristics and organization' variable captures a variety of workforce features and norms, such as good work ethic and low absenteeism, as well as organizational features, such as hiring & firing flexibility and worker-management collaboration in decision making.
+It explains 42% of the variation in the dependent variable.

-More interestingly, the two dimensions of national culture are correlated with export specialization in the predicted direction.
-Countries where workers are more
+Equally interesting, the two dimensions of national culture are correlated with export specialization in the predicted direction.
+Countries where workers are more risk averse or have a more short-term orientation tend to specialize relatively more in routine-intensive tasks.
+It is plausible that both of these features are inversely related